DEXFIELD PARK

 or store keeper who owned even a squirrel gun or pistol.
 Surrounding

-the campsite which was vacant for the moment, they took up their
+the campsite which was vacant for the moment they took up their

 positions in the nearby bushes.
-By late afternoon, the two bullet
+By late afternoon the two bullet

 riddled cars had returned to the campsite.
-The posse remained in
+The posse remained in the

-damage to the vehicles, while Clyde meticulously cleaned their weapons.
+to the vehicles, while Clyde meticulously cleaned their weapons.

 NEWSPAPER ARTICLE